 Hair relaxer manufacturers, marketers, distributors, and retailers have a cardinal duty to ensure their products are reasonably safe for consumers.
 Unfortunately, it is emerging that some popular hair relaxer products in the market have adverse chemicals that could impact human health, including causing uterine cancer in women.

-At Elrod Pope Law Firm, our lawyers are committed to helping people living with uterine cancer and their families in South Carolina get justice and appropriate compensation for their losses associated with uterine cancer.
+At Elrod Pope Accident & Injury Attorneys, our lawyers are committed to helping people living with uterine cancer and their families in South Carolina get justice and appropriate compensation for their losses associated with uterine cancer.
 We have a track record of negotiating compensation for complex, dangerous, and defective product claims.
 Contact us today to schedule a free, confidential consultation.